 Cidermaker Notes: “Tart apple aroma with tropical fruit notes and lemon curd notes, This fruit forward cider dominates the palate with crisp apple and pear flavors, lingering strawberry notes and a clean apple finish.”

 The famous Virginia Stayman apples ripen late in mountain orchards but are worth the wait.
-Our Stayman Winesap Cider blends the original Stayman apple with heirloom varieties like Grimes Golden and Cox’s Orange Pippin to create a lightly sweet cider to sip on its own or with spicy food.
+Our Stayman Winesap Cider blended the original Stayman apple with heirloom varieties like Grimes Golden and Cox’s Orange Pippin to create a lightly sweet cider to sip on its own or with spicy food.

 Cidermaker Notes: “This off dry blend has an intense ripe apple nose, with a touch of caramel and ripe cherry.
 The fruit forward palate has apple and pear flavors, seamlessly juxtaposed with complex fine grained tannin and balanced acidity.
 The lingering finish has mouth coating apple and berry flavors.”

-Foggy Ridge Handmade is bottled in baby champagne bottles and full of complex apple flavors.
+Foggy Ridge Handmade was bottled in baby champagne bottles and full of complex apple flavors.
 This crisp cider made from mostly Newtown Pippin apples with a hint of Gold Rush, and has beautiful soft tannins with light pear notes.

 Cidermaker Notes: “This cider is characterized by apple and soft tropical fruit aromas.
 The entry is soft and supple with a full round mouthfeel underpinned by apple, peach and pineapple flavors.
 The finish is smooth yet crisp.”

-Pippin Gold is a unique blend of 100% Newtown Pippin hard cider and apple brandy from Laird and Company, the country’s oldest distiller.
+Pippin Gold was a unique blend of 100% Newtown Pippin hard cider and apple brandy from Laird and Company, the country’s oldest distiller.
 Pippin Gold is delicious as a dessert cider or sweet aperitif.
 Some have swooned over peaches soaked in Pippin Gold served with homemade pound cake.

 Cidermaker Notes: “Lifted aromas of honey, apple, clove and sweet spirits.
 The palate is supple and warm with mouth filling sweet apple layered with spice.
 The Newton Pippin essence is captured here with a rich almost tropical fruit and lingering spice notes on the finish.”